 We are a leading medical device company specializing in the research, development, manufacture, marketing and servicing of laser and other energy-based aesthetics systems for practitioners worldwide.
 We offer easy-to-use products which enable physicians and other qualified practitioners to perform safe and effective aesthetic procedures, including treatment of vascular conditions and removal of benign pigmented lesions, hair-removal, skin rejuvenation, body contouring, skin resurfacing, tattoo removal and toenail fungus.
 Our platforms are designed to be easily upgraded to add additional applications and hand pieces, which provide flexibility for our customers as they expand their practices.
-In addition to systems and upgrade revenue, we generate revenue from the sale of post warranty service contracts, providing services for products that are out of warranty, hand piece refills, and third-party manufactured dermal fillers and cosmeceuticals.
-In the second quarter of 2014, we terminated our agreement with Merz for the distribution of its Radiesse® dermal filler product.
+In addition to systems and upgrade revenue, we generate revenue from the sale of post warranty service contracts, providing services for products that are out of warranty, hand piece refills, and third-party manufactured cosmeceuticals.
+In the second quarter of 2014, we terminated our agreement with Merz for the distribution of its Radiesse[®] dermal filler product.

 Our corporate headquarters and U.S. operations are located in Brisbane, California, from where we conduct our manufacturing, warehousing, research and development, regulatory, sales and marketing, service, and administrative activities.
-We market, sell and service our products through direct sales and service employees in the U.S., Australia, Belgium, Canada, France, Japan, Switzerland and Hong Kong.
-Sales and Service outside of these direct markets are made through a worldwide distributor network in over 60 countries.
+We have wholly-owned subsidiaries in Australia, Belgium, Canada, France, Hong Kong, Japan, Spain, Switzerland and the United Kingdom.
+We market, sell and service our products outside of the United States through our direct employees as well as a global distributor network in over 40 countries.